-Respondents' attitude to suggesting/prescribing alternative strategies or therapies prescribed alternative strategies or therapies.
-As shown in Table 2, 64.5% of cattle veterinarians and 69.1% of pig veterinarians declared that they suggest/prescribe alternative approaches to the use of antimicrobials.
+The attitude regarding suggesting/prescribing alternative strategies/therapies was investigated in those who stated that they prescribe antibiotics.
+In particular, they were asked how frequently they suggested or prescribed alternative strategies or therapies.
+As shown in Figure 4, 64.5% of cattle veterinarians and 69.1% of pig veterinarians declared that they suggest/prescribe alternative approaches to the use of antimicrobials.